NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Model Alignment by DPO, RPO and IPO <model-aligner-dpo>` DPO, RPO, and IPO are simpler alignment methods compared to RLHF.
 DPO introduces a novel parameterization of the reward model in RLHF, which allows us to extract the corresponding optimal policy.
 Similarly, RPO and IPO provide alternative parameterizations or optimization strategies, each contributing unique approaches to refining model alignment.

+:ref:`Model Alignment by Rejection Sampling (RS) <model-aligner-rs>` RS is a simple online alignment algorithm.
+In RS, the policy model generates several responses.
+These responses are assigned a score by the reward model, and the highest scoring responses are used for SFT.

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models.
 It achieves this by directly backpropagating through a reward model.
 This approach addresses the mode collapse issues from the original DRaFT algorithm and improves diversity through regularization.